|Trail Features:||Outstanding Views, Lakes, Wildflowers|

 The Blue Lakes are located in an extremely scenic glacial basin within the 16,566-acre Mt.
 Sneffels Wilderness area of the Uncompahgre National Forest.
 The drive to the trailhead is quite spectacular, and offers outstanding panoramic views of Mt.
 Sneffels and the Dallas Creek drainage area.
 It's especially spectacular in the fall when the aspens turn to yellow and gold.

-Just beyond the gate you'll pass the Blaine Basin Trail junction, which branches off towards the east.
+Just beyond the gate hikers will pass the Blaine Basin Trail junction, which branches off towards the east.
 Hikers should continue on the Blue Lakes Trail, which heads in a southwesterly direction while following along the East Fork of Dallas Creek.

-From here the trail steadily climbs up the valley between Mt.
+From here the trail climbs steadily up the valley between Mt.
 Sneffels and 13,041-foot Wolcott Mountain.
-The early portions of the trail wanders in and out of Engelmann spruce forests, while providing expansive views of the Sneffels Range in the open areas.
+The early portions of the route wanders in and out of Engelmann spruce forests, while providing expansive views of the Sneffels Range in the open areas.

 At roughly 1.5 miles from the trailhead the path crosses a small stream, and then begins heading towards the southeast as it makes the final climb up to Blue Lakes.